palewire/first-python-notebook/docs/_build_html/_sources/pandas/index.rst.txt

 One that's important for this class is called `pandas`_.
 It is a tool invented at a financial investment firm that has become a leading open-source library for accessing and analyzing data in many different fields.

 ***************************
-Install pandas with Pipenv
+Install pandas with pipenv
 ***************************

-We'll install pandas the same way we installed the Jupyter Notebook earlier: Our new friend :doc:`Pipenv </pipenv/index>`.
+We'll install pandas the same way we installed the JupyterLab earlier: Our new friend :doc:`pipenv </pipenv/index>`.

 Let's pick up where we left off at the end of :doc:`chapter 2 </notebook/index>`.
 Save your notebook by clicking the disk icon or selecting "save and checkpoint" from the file menu.
 Then switch to your command prompt and hit ``CTRL-C``.